nevenjovanovic/modruski-ldlt/README.md

 [CC-BY](LICENSE.md)

+## Index to variant readings in the oration

+Variant readings are annotated as `rdg` TEI XML elements.
+Classification is in `@type` attribute.

+The annotated version is in the file [nicolausmodrusiensis.oratioriario.croala-ldlt.xml](data/nicolausmodrusiensis.oratioriario.croala-ldlt.xml).

+* An [index of variant readings](accessoria/index-lectionum.md).
+See a live version in the CroALa Basex instance: [Indiculus lectionum variantium](https://croala.ffzg.unizg.hr/basex/nm-lectiones/index-lectionum).

 ## Stylistic analysis of the oration

 Stylistic features are annotated as `phr` TEI XML elements.
 Annotations are in `@ana` attributes.